openvinotoolkit/openvino/docs/MO_DG/prepare_model/FP16_Compression.md

 @sphinxdirective

-MO can convert all floating-point weights to the ``FP16`` data type.
+Optionally all relevant floating-point weights can be compressed to ``FP16`` data type during the model conversion.
 It results in creating a "compressed ``FP16`` model", which occupies about half of the original space in the file system.
 The compression may introduce a drop in accuracy. but it is negligible for most models.